 If you are having difficulties reading your meter at home tell someone involved with your diabetic care.
 You need to be able to carry out testing at home accurately and your diabetic nurse needs to work with you to ensure that you can use the meter you have chosen effectively.

 Much can be done to help you use your remaining vision.

 You should ask your eye specialist or optometrist about low vision aids.
-Alternatively, you can contact our Helpline on 0303 123 9999 or visit our website at www.rnib.org.uk/information-everyday-living for more information about low vision.
+Alternatively, you can contact our Helpline on 0303 123 9999 or visit our Everyday living pages for more information about low vision.

 If your vision is impaired, it is also worth asking your specialist to help you register as “sight impaired” (partially sighted) or “severely sight impaired” (blind).
 This opens the door to expert help and some financial concessions.

 Being diagnosed with an eye condition can be very upsetting.
 You may find that you are worried about the future and how you will manage with a change in your vision.
 All these feelings are natural.
 Some people may want to talk over some of these feelings with someone outside their circle of friends or family.
 RNIB can help with our telephone Helpline and emotional support service.
 Your GP or social worker may also be able to find a counsellor for you, if you think this would help.